Edson Barboza

-Edson Mendes Barboza Júnior (born January 21, 1986) is a Brazilian and American professional mixed martial artist, former Muay Thai fighter and kickboxer.
-He currently competes in the Featherweight division of the Ultimate Fighting Championship (UFC) and has formerly competed at Lightweight.
+Edson Mendes Barboza Júnior (born January 21, 1986) is a Brazilian and American former professional mixed martial artist, Muay Thai fighter and kickboxer.
+He most notably competed in the Featherweight and Lightweight divisions of the Ultimate Fighting Championship (UFC).
+He is a former Ring of Combat (ROC) and Renaissance MMA Lightweight Champion.

 Mixed martial arts career

 Background

 Barboza comes from Nova Friburgo, Rio de Janeiro.
 He was born prematurely at 28 weeks and given a 50/50 chance of surviving past infancy.
 At the age of 8, he began practicing and competing in Muay Thai.
 His professional Muay Thai record is 25–3, with 22 victories by knockout and 17 first-round finishes.
 Barboza moved to the United States in January 2009.

 Barboza's professional MMA career began in April 2009 in Tampa, Florida, with a victory over Aaron Steadman via TKO in the first round.
 In his next fight, in the Renaissance MMA promotion, Barboza defeated Lee King via second-round KO, winning the lightweight title.
 Barboza defended the belt, also against King, later that year, winning via submission in the first round.